 Documents to download

-Since February 2018, the University and College Union (UCU), which represents over 130,000 staff at further and higher education providers across the UK, has been coordinating industrial action in two disputes over pensions and pay and working conditions.
+Since February 2018, the University and College Union (UCU), which represents over 130,000 staff at further and higher education providers across the UK, has coordinated several waves of industrial action in two separate disputes over pensions and pay and working conditions.

 Why have staff been striking?

-The first concerns changes to the pension scheme for many university staff – the Universities Superannuation Scheme (USS) – which would mean increased contributions and reduced benefits.
-A parallel dispute concerns several issues related to pay and working conditions, including pay levels, gender and minority ethnic pay gaps, staff workload, and insecure contracts.
+A parallel – and unsettled – dispute concerned several issues related to pay and working conditions, including pay levels, gender and minority ethnic pay gaps, staff workload, and insecure contracts.
+The UCU demanded:

 • A reverse to a reduction in pension benefits.